Rolex Caliber 3235 In-Depth Guide

 Thanks to this, it is 10 times more precise than a traditional hairspring in case of shocks.

-The hairspring is made in an alloy of niobium and zirconium.
+The hairspring is made of an alloy consisting of niobium and zirconium.
 It is insensitive to magnetic fields and temperature variations.
 The hairspring features an optimized Rolex overcoil, enhancing the isochronism of the oscillations in any position.

 The oscillator is attached to a new balance staff with exclusive geometry offering added resistance to magnetic interferences.